kriebb/kriebb.github.io/en/privacy-policy.md

 ### Information Collected Automatically

-When you visit our website, we automatically collect:
+When you visit our website, we collect anonymous usage data using Cloudflare Web Analytics.
+This service:
-- IP address
-- Browser type
-- Device information
+- Does not use cookies
+- Does not track users across different websites
+- Does not collect any personal data
+- Is fully compliant with GDPR, CCPA, and PECR

+The anonymous data collected includes:
 - Pages visited
 - Time spent on pages
 - Referring website

-We use privacy-friendly analytics (Plausible Analytics) that does not use cookies and respects your privacy.
+- Browser type
+- Device type
+- Approximate location (country level only)

 ## How We Use Your Information